TomKnowles1994/WhiskerPredictiveNetwork/README.md

 - Simply click on the Whisker Predictive Network v1 and/or v2 files in the repository.
 As they are Jupyter Notebooks, most of the outputs have been stored with the code.

-- v1 is the network without multi-timestep enhancements
+- v1 is the network without multi-timestep enhancements only
-- v2 is the network with said enhancements
+- v2 is the network with said enhancements and the baseline network

 ## To Install